Creating a Baseline of Seafloor Fish, Features, and Marine Debris at Gray’s Reef National Marine Sanctuary

 Because GRNMS is a popular site for recreational fishing, there was increasing concern about the accumulation of trash (marine debris) in the reef.
 Approximately two-thirds of all observed debris items we found was fishing gear, and about half of that was monofilament fishing line.
 Debris is concentrated in the center of the sanctuary and is most frequently associated with ledges where sports fishing species are known to congregate.
 On ledges, the presence and abundance of debris is associated with boating density and physiographic features such as ledge height, ledge area, and percent cover.

-Our project established quantitative baseline characteristics of many of the key resources at GRNMS and was the a basis for new management and use policies, including a ban on spear fishing and the establishment of a research area.
+Our project (see 2007 report below) established quantitative baseline characteristics of many of the key resources at GRNMS and was the a basis for new management and use policies, including a ban on spear fishing and the establishment of a research area.
 The results can be applied to other hard seafloor areas to prioritize conservation efforts.

 Science for Coastal Ecosystem Management (Biogeographic Assessment)